 At this time, we do not know what protocols will be in place but TLDSB will follow all protocols necessary in May 2023 to keep students safe.

-In June 2002, twenty Trillium Lakelands District School Board students attended the Durham Integrated Arts Camp at Camp White Pine in Haliburton, Ontario.
-The purpose of this was to provide an opportunity for music students from grades 7-12 to enhance their skills in an enriched environment while enjoying the camp experience.
+In June 2002, 20 TLDSB students attended the Durham Integrated Arts Camp at Camp White Pine in Haliburton, Ontario.
+The purpose of this was to provide an opportunity for music students from Grades 7 to 12 to enhance their skills in an enriched environment while enjoying the camp experience.
 Durham’s camp had approximately 350 students at this time.

-The following year, Trillium Lakelands students attended once again.
-At this time it was proposed that Trillium Lakelands District School Board consider developing a camp based on the Durham model.
+The following year, 2003, TLDSB students attended once again.
+At this time it was proposed that TLDSB consider developing a camp based on the Durham model.
 400 students attended TLAC in 2013.

 If you have any questions or concerns prior to the event, For more information, contact the TLAC Steering Committee by email at [email protected].

 If you require any of the above videos in an accessible format, contact Communications Services at [email protected].